Cryptosporidiosis A07.2

 This section has been translated automatically.

-• Since the 1980s, there has been a significant increase in the number of cases, especially among HIV-infected persons, but the number of cases is currently declining due to HAART.
+Since the 1980s, there has initially been a significant increase in cases of the disease, particularly among HIV-infected people, but the numbers are currently declining due to HAART.

-• Mainly occurring in countries with poor hygienic conditions and among farmers with animal husbandry.
-1-3% among immunocompetent people in industrialised countries, 7-10% in developing countries; seroprevalence rates seem to be significantly higher: in the USA: 25-60%, in developing countries: 65-95%.
+Mainly occurring in countries with poor hygienic conditions and among farmers who keep animals.
+1-3% in immunocompetent people in industrialized countries, 7-10% in developing countries; the seroprevalence rates appear to be significantly higher: in the USA: 25-60%, in developing countries: 65-95%.

 Manifestation